 individual has taken primary responsibility for

-at least half of the code for that project.
+approximately half of the code for that project.
 This

 does not necessarily mean that the individual has worked alone on